Last Labyrinth, VR Escape-the-Room game

-Debuting at TOKYO GAME SHOW 2016, the Last Labyrinth preview demo created a lot of buzz, with a long line of attendees waiting to play.
+Debuting at Tokyo Game Show 2016, the Last Labyrinth preview demo created a lot of buzz, with the line to play reaching up to 3 hours long.
 Media outlets from around Japan and abroad covered the announcement of the game, and 4Gamer.net nominated Last Labyrinth for the Tokyo Game Show 2016 Media Award in the Indie category.

 The interest continued to grow at Laval Virtual 2017, where Last Labyrinth received the Best VR/AR Contents award.

-And, in Spring of 2019, the full version of Last Labyrinth will receive a multi-platform, worldwide release.
+And, in Summer of 2019, the full version of Last Labyrinth will receive a multi-platform, worldwide release.

 Your eyes begin to adjust to the darkness, and you find yourself in a room you’ve never seen before.
 You go to stand, but are barely able to move.
 You look down to find that your arms and legs are strapped to a wheelchair.